eiri/codenames/README.md

 Call `git clone` and then `npm install` to get the deps.
 The build tool is [Vite](https://vitejs.dev/), but before building the app it needs a couple of env var to be added in `.env`.

-For multiplayer support the game needs an API key to talk to Ably servers and been a web app that means that the key will be exposed through js source code.
-One way to go about it would be to use Netlify or Cloudfare functions to init the Ably client, but I went with another method and encrypted the key with AES-CBC, so it's all static and there is a shared secret between players that allows to decrypt the key on login.
+For multiplayer support the game needs an API key to talk to Ably servers and been a web app that means that the key will be exposed through JS source code.
+One way to go about it would be to use Netlify or Cloudflare functions to initialize the Ably client, but I went with another method and encrypted the key with AES-CBC, so it's all static and there is a shared secret between players that allows to decrypt the key on login.

 To get the encryption's ciphertext and secret's checksum for a build set API key in `.env` file as `ABLY_API_KEY` and secret as `SECRET` and then run `npm run encrypt`.